Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     - Your date and place of birth
     - Your nationality
     - The expiration date of your visa or residence permit
-    - If you need a *[[Fiktionsbescheinigung]]* to travel after your residence permit expires[^23]
+    - If your residence permit expires soon, ask for a *[[Fiktionsbescheinigung]]*[^23]
 3. Attach *all* required documents for your residence permit application.
 Complete applications are processed faster.[^23]
 4. Send your email and wait for a response.
 It can take a few months.

 The *Ausländerbehörde* can take days, weeks or months to answer.[^4] It depends on how urgent your situation is, and how complete your application is.

 If you send all your documents, it counts as a residence permit application.
-If your residence permit expires while you wait, the conditions of your residence permit still apply.
-You can keep working, freelancing or studying like before.[^5] You should not travel outside of Germany, because you can't re-enter the country with an expired residence permit.

 **[If your visa expires soon ↓](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon)**